Table of Contents

 1. This feature is not available for TX-Live.

-2. Source strings uploaded using one of the following key-less file formats can't be changed in the editor;
+2. Source strings uploaded using one of the following key-less file formats can't be changed in the editor:

-If source strings are updated in projects with such integrations, the resource file should be downloaded from Transifex and replaced in the code repository.
+If source strings are updated in projects with such integration, the resource file should be downloaded from Transifex and replaced in the code repository.
 This way, existing project integrations will not break, and Transifex and the code repository will be synchronized.

 There are at least two ways to Modify a Source String.
 They are:

-1. From Project->Resources, click on the Edit Source Strings link as seen below:
+1. From Project -> Resources, click on the Edit Source Strings link as seen below:

 pic1_200702_103922.jpg#asset:7480

-2. From the translation editor, select the source language from the drop-down list, or click the Edit Source link:
+2. From the translation editor, select the source language from the drop-down list or click the Edit Source link:

 pic2.jpg#asset:7382